Peppags/CRISPRont-CRISPRofft/README.md

  * **[Keras](https://keras.io/)**
  * **[Tensorflow](https://tensorflow.google.cn/)**

 ## Quickstart Guide:
-To use the light-weight prediction tool run the CRISPR-ONT_predict_simple script and follow the instruction.
-CRISPR-ONT pipeline conveniently works in three modes depending on what input format is available to the user.
-Here we detail each operating mode:
+CRISPR-ONT takes the DNA sequence of the guide and PAM sequence (23 base pair sequence) as the input.
+No other input is required for this model.
+Here we detail the instruction to use the light-weight prediction tool run the CRISPR-ONT_predict_simple script.

+The code asks for the sgRNA sequence followed by the PAM sequence.

+Input the sgRNA sequence followed by the PAM sequence:
+TATGCATGCATCGACGATCGGGG